top of page

 arsh sharma

-• 4 min read
+• 5 min read

 Some journeys leave a lasting imprint on the heart, and my recent trip to Vrindavan was one of those experiences.
-This sacred town, situated on the banks of the Yamuna River, vibrates with devotion.
+This sacred town, nestled on the banks of the Yamuna River, vibrates with devotion.
 The chant of “Radhe Radhe” resonates through its streets, while the soothing scent of sandalwood carries the weight of centuries of prayer.

 This time, I traveled with my mom, brother, and our little Gopal Ji and Radha Ji in their playful forms.
 Together, we spent a beautiful day exploring two of Vrindavan's holiest temples: Ranganath (Rangji) Mandir and Gopeshwar Mahadev Temple.